Road closures: five for Chichester drivers this week

 • A27, from 6am September 2 2022 to 8am February 26 2023, slight delays (under 10 minutes): A27 eastbound and westbound, Portfield roundabout to Tangmere roundabout, carriageway closures for installation of new footbridge, diversion via local authority network.

-• A27, from 8pm September 8 to 6am September 10, slight delays (under 10 minutes): A27 westbound, Bognor road to Whyke road, lane closure for maintenance works.

-• A27, from 8pm September 12 to 6am September 15, slight delays (under 10 minutes): A27 westbound, Fishbourne Roundabout to Warblington, Layby and lane closure for maintenance works.
+• A27, from 8pm September 12 to 6am September 17, slight delays (under 10 minutes): A27 westbound, Westhampnett to Fishbourne, Lane closure for maintenance works.

 • A27, from midnight, September 19 2022 to 11.59pm May 19 2023, slight delays (under 10 minutes): A27 northbound and southbound, at Bognor Road roundabout, Speed restrictions and roundabout and approaches for off network works on A259.